 During the week you can expect to:

-t Summer Conference we’re privileged to host an exceptional group of speakers from across New Zealand and Australia.
-At the Venn Summer Conference 2017, we heard from:
+t Summer Conference we’re privileged to host an exceptional group of speakers from across New Zealand.
+At the Venn Summer Conference 2018, we will hear from:

 uring the week we’ll explore what the gospel means for all of our lives.
 We’ll do this by asking: what does the Bible say about God, God’s purposes in the world, about what it means to be human, and about the nature of world we live in?